-Safety Considerations in Severe Weather: Large Vessels and Tugs with Tows 1600 Gross Tons or Greater
+Safety Considerations in Severe Weather: Large Vessels, Tugs with Tows 1600 Gross Tons or Greater, and All Tugs with Tows in Petroleum Service

 Extreme wind conditions occasionally require the San Francisco Bar to be closed to vessel traffic.
-The following best practices apply to large vessels of 1600 gross tons or more and to tows with tugs of 1600 gross tons or more.
+The following practices apply to large vessels of 1600 gross tons or more, to tows with tugs of 1600 gross tons or more, and to tugs in petroleum service.
 They are meant to serve as guidelines, and are not meant to relieve the mariner of his or her responsibility to follow applicable rules and regulations addressing prudent seamanship.

 Factors to consider when closing the Bar or limiting transits in the Bay.
 A number of factors must be considered when limiting transits in the Bay or closing the Bar due to severe weather, including sea state, tidal influences, visibility, traffic density, and wind advisories issued by NOAA.
 The size, class and condition of the vessels being addressed must also be considered.
-The HSC recommends a tiered approach, applying greater caution as conditions worsen.
+The HSC recommends a tiered approach, applying greater caution as conditions worsen